Did you know that, over the last decade, the number of UK remote workers increased by 25 percent?

 The smart approach to improving efficiency in the financial sector

 The move to remote working is a challenge for many organisations.
-Yet, as we’ve discussed, with the right approach you can boost your long-term business efficiency.
+Yet, as we’ve discussed, with the right approach and technology you can boost your long-term business efficiency.

 So, when it comes to remote working, you should speak to the experts.